 Connecting to an iOS device

 Connecting to an iOS device is as simple as tapping connect on the card that pops up on your device.
 When you connect to one device it also connects to every device on your iCloud account.
 During testing music never skipped once while connected to my iPad Air (except for when I was really testing range but that doesn’t count).
 You also get full access to all of the cool sensors and features on iOS.
 For instance, when listening to music you can take one earbud out to pause the music, and placing it back in your ear will resume music.
-You can also double tap the outside of the earbud in order to access Siri.
+Plus, the new Airpods come with a new H1 chip (updated over the previous W1 chip) which lets you use the “Hey Siri” phrase to activate the voice assistant hands-free.
+Of course, you can also turn this option off in the settings of your iOS device if you want to squeeze a little more juice out of these batteries.

 Connecting to Android

 This was more of a process and a much different story.
 The connection was still impressive, just not great.
 To connect you have to pop open the case, hold down the button on the back of the charging case to enter pairing mode, and also find the AirPods in your Bluetooth settings.
 Okay sure, that isn’t really a big deal.
 But once connected, the experience is different.
 The connection strength to my Google Pixel wasn’t nearly as good as on my old iPad.
 I counted about nine stutters in only two hours of listening.
-Range also suffered when on Android.
+The range also suffered when on Android.
 I was able to get to to the fringes of 50 feet before stuttering occurred if I turned the wrong way.
+With the new Airpods, I even experienced a significant lag in audio between the left and right ‘buds, which only resolved itself after I paused and played the music.

-This is to be expected considering the new W1 chip is optimized to work with iOS, but it’s something that’s worth mentioning if you want to use these with your Android device.
+This is to be expected considering the new H1 chip is optimized to work with iOS, but it’s something that’s worth mentioning if you want to use these with your Android device.
 You also won’t be able to automatically pause music by removing an earbud.
 Music just continues playing.
-Double tapping the side of the AirPod also won’t access the Google Assistant either (as of July 2017, this is now possible).
-These don’t have too many features to begin with, but on Android they barely have any features.
-All you can do is double tap to pause or play whatever you’re listening to.
+Double tapping the side of the AirPod does access the Google Assistant, which will allow you some control, but not as much as say, the Sony WH-1000X M3.
 Though I was still impressed with the range and the synchronized music playback, it’s easy to say that they won’t play as well on Android as they do on iOS.

 Additionally, testing by our crack team here at SoundGuys revealed that connecting to Android devices means lower audio quality, though just how bad it sounds varies from device to device.
 It’s peculiar—and frustrating—but it’s another reason why we don’t list these as the best true wireless earbuds out there.
 A set of headphones or earphones that use only AAC will introduce an element of variability to your listening, and that’s no fun for anyone.

 Apple claims that the battery will last you about five hours on a single charge, but during our objective testing, we weren’t quite able to reach that.
-Instead, at 75dB we found that the Apple AirPods were able to provide 3.45 hours of playback time via the AAC codec.
-Though this may seem like a significant drop, to Apple’s credit, most people won’t listen to their music at 75dB.
-For one, this could impair your hearing if it becomes a habit, and it’s just not realistic.
-In which case, most listeners should be able to get closer to four or more hours of playback time from a single charge.
+Instead, at 75dB we found that the new Apple AirPods were able to provide 4.125 hours of playback time using an iPhone X over the AAC codec.
+Compared to the original version, the H1 chip seems to offer about 21% longer life on the newest iteration of Apple’s true wireless earbuds.
+Though this may seem like a significant increase, we’re only talking about 30 or so minutes of extra battery life because the power cell is so small.

 As we already mentioned, the AirPods take a one-size-most-all approach, so chances are these won’t fit your ears perfectly.
 This means that outside noises easily find their way into your ears and these things leak like it’s nobody’s business.
 If you don’t want the person next to you to hear your music, you’re going to have to turn down the volume substantially.